|

 3. Eyelashes

 Eyelashes can also burn in some unfortunate circumstances.
-This can be due to a fire, or it can be due to a chemical burn from a lash product or service.
+This can be due to a fire or a chemical burn from a lash product or service.
 Eyelashes have their own growth cycle and phases.

 According to Healthline, “the lifespan of an eyelash can vary from 4 months to as long as 11 months.
 There are three phases to this lifespan: the growth phase, the degradation phase, and the resting phase.”